ARM-PIt/tidalconnect-picore/README.md

 ```
 pcp bu
 ```

 Because the index number can (and will) change through reboots, having only one sound device at a time ensures the device stays at hw:0,0 and the tidal_connect device label does not change.
-Disable the onboard sound to achieve this.
+Disable the onboard sound by modifying config.txt as follows:

-Mount the boot partition and open config.txt for editing:
 ```
 mount /mnt/mmcblk0p1
 vi /mnt/mmcblk0p1/config.txt
 ```

 Make sure the following lines are commented:

 ```
 # onboard audio overlay
 #dtparam=audio=on